MeteoSwiss/opendata-forecast-data/README.md

 - For each data value, attach the corresponding:
     - Longitude from the GRIB message with `shortName = tlon`
-    - Latitude from the GRIB message with `shortName = tlat` Values at the same position corresond to each other.
+    - Latitude from the GRIB message with `shortName = tlat`

 <br>